bonseyes/SFD/docs/process_ai_challenger.md

 # Process AI_Challenger dataset using PyramidBox model

-Note: Thanks to Author for providing PyramidBox model and test script.
-The ogirinal git is [here](https://github.com/Goingqs/PyramidBox).
+Note: Please refer to this [git](https://github.com/Goingqs/PyramidBox) for PyramidBox model source.

 Here we explain how to process [AI_Challenger](https://challenger.ai/dataset/keypoint) dataset using PyramidBox model.